-There are a number of items to be considered from a governance, administrative, and operational perspective when moving forward with a project such as Urban Bees.
+There are a number of issues to be considered from a governance, administrative, and operational perspective when moving forward with a project such as Urban Hens.
 These include:

-- 1. Approval, implementation, and education: - a) Criteria outlining who is eligible, location of the residence, size of the yard, and citizen's ability to care for the animals. - b) Application and approval processes. - c) Education on practices for the proper care and management to ensure the safety and wellbeing of the animals, in addition to minimizing the impact on the surrounding residences. - d) Evaluation process to determine the success of the program. - e) Communication and media campaign. - 2.
-Processes for notification and appeals: - a) Criteria for notifying neighbors including the radius to be used, and if full or partial consensus is needed of those neighbors. - b) Criteria for appeals and responding to complaints by neighbors. - c) Determination if approval is a one-time occurrence or on an on-going basis. - d) Clarify if the approval is based on the occupant of the property, owner or renter, or can the use continue even if the property is sold. - 3.
-Regulations and enforcement: - a) Process for ongoing inspections of approved properties. - b) Understanding the role of Municipal Enforcement and/or Planning and Development in the enforcement of the bylaws and policies.
+- 1. Approval, implementation, and education: - a) Criteria outlining who is eligible, location of the residence, size of the yard, and citizen's ability to care for the animals. - b) Application and approval processes. - c) Education on practices for the proper care and management of the livestock to ensure the safety and wellbeing of the animals, in addition to minimizing the impact of the livestock on the surrounding residences. - d) Evaluation process to determine if the project should continue beyond a pilot stage. - e) Communication and media campaign. - 2.
+Processes for notification and appeals: - a) Criteria for notifying neighbors including the radius to be used, and if full or partial consensus is needed of those neighbors. - b) Criteria for appeals and responding to complaints by neighbors. - c) Determination if approval is a one-time occurrence or on an on-going basis. - d) Clarify if the approval is based on the occupant of the property, owner or renter, or can the use continue even if the property is sold.

+3. Regulations and enforcement:

+- a) Process for ongoing inspections of approved properties. - b) Understanding the role of Municipal Enforcement and/or Planning and Development in the enforcement of the bylaws and policies. - c) Review and amendment of the Land Use Bylaw, Community Standards Bylaw, and Animal Control Bylaw. - d) Determination if participants need to register provincially to meet identification requirements for the tracking of livestock.